iArcanic/im-cw1/report/gaming-db-report.md

 );
 ```

 This table is akin to a support ticket system, storing details about any players being assisted.
 The ID as always, `PlayerSupportID`.
 Two foreign key references to previous tables, linking the `Employee` and `Player`.
 The `Notes` attribute serves as a description, detailing information about the issue and how it was resolved.
-Like with tables in `AccountSchema`, an `UpdatedDate` attribute takes the default locale timestamp of when the support ticket was addressed.
+The `UpdatedDate` attribute takes the default locale timestamp of when the support ticket was addressed.

 ### 3.2.5 TransactionsSchema